The Church News is compiling information about the humanitarian crisis caused by armed conflict in Eastern Europe. This article will be updated.

 March 27 — Church donates additional $4 million to 7 projects to help refugees in Europe

 The Church of Jesus Christ of Latter-day Saints is donating an additional $4 million for seven projects to help humanitarian efforts in Europe, reported the Church’s United Kingdom Newsroom on Friday, March 25.
-Welfare and Self Reliance Services also has a short summary with of the l titled “How To Minister to Others During a Crisis” links to the manual in 14 languages.
-Also, how the Church is helping in Hungary, the United Kingdom and Spain.
+Welfare and Self Reliance Services also published a manual, “How To Minister to Others During a Crisis,” and in the summary has links to the manual in 14 languages.
+Also, see how the Church is helping in Hungary, the United Kingdom and Spain.

 March 24 — Ukrainian refugees ministered to in many ways around Europe